In-Person Meetings

 Nar-Anon Literature will need to be purchased before your first meeting.
 Some of these are New Group Packets, Newcomer Packets, Blue Books, SESH Books, etc. Quantities of each should be held to a minimum until your membership grows.
 These materials can be purchased through the WSO website – WSO Literature

-Newcomer Packets are normally given to new members but Blue Book and SESH Book costs can be recovered from sales to members.
+Newcomer Packets are typically given to new members, but the costs of the Blue Book and SESH Book can be recovered from member sales.

-Costs associated with the printing of Meeting flyers should also be considered – these are discussed more under Getting the Word Out to the Public.
+Costs associated with printing Meeting flyers should also be considered – these are discussed further under Getting the Word Out to the Public.

 If possible, try to avoid a rental-type agreement with the facility providing meeting space.
-This cost can seem insurmountable if your meeting doesn’t draw large numbers.
+This cost can seem insurmountable if your meeting doesn’t draw a large number of attendees.

 At some point, you may want to set up a checking account for the group.
 Try to work with your bank to avoid monthly charges on the account.